Doctor Manhattan: Events of Doomsday Clock

-On Mars, looking at a Legion Ring that once belonged to Ferro Lad, Doctor Manhattan contemplates the events in which Ferro Lad sacrificed his life to save Earth's sun and thereby caused his ring to careen through time, the events in which he moved Alan Scott's lantern and thereby caused the ring never to have existed, as well as his confrontation with Superman set one week from then.
-On Earth, Batman and Superman are recovering from a massive explosion, which has produced a fog of tachyon particles that obscures the immediate past and future to Doctor Manhattan.
+On Mars, looking at a Legion Flight Ring that once belonged to Ferro Lad, Manhattan contemplates the events where Ferro Lad sacrificed his life to save Earth's sun and thereby caused his ring to careen through time, the events in which he moved Alan Scott's lantern and thereby caused the ring never to have existed, and his confrontation with Superman set one week from then.
+On Earth, Batman and Superman are recovering from a massive explosion, which has produced a fog of tachyon particles that obscures the immediate past and future to Manhattan.
 Meanwhile, after tracing the energy signature of the explosion to Mars, many of Earth's superheroes travel in several spaceships to Mars for a confrontation with the suspected perpetrator.
 However, Batman believes that they are being "played," as he is unsure if they have the right person.
-With the heroes surrounding Doctor Manhattan, Martian Manhunter telepathically broadcasts Doctor Manhattan's final vision of Superman to everyone.
-The heroes believe that Doctor Manhattan is trying to destroy Superman and all of them before Superman destroys him.
-As Doctor Manhattan easily deals with the attacks by the heroes, he curiously examines and discloses the nature of the emotional spectrum by dissecting Guy Gardner's power ring and stating that the magic used by the Justice League Dark is from the "scraps of Creation."
-To prove the point that even hope decays, he shows Ronnie Raymond that Professor Martin Stein purposely caused the circumstances where Raymond and Stein merged into Firestorm to learn more about metahumans from the inside.
-Back on Mars, refusing to believe the events of the past that were shown, Firestorm attacks and harms Doctor Manhattan upon which the heroes realize that Doctor Manhattan is not invulnerable and destroy him.
-However, the superheroes watch in shock as Doctor Manhattan reconstitutes himself before he attacks and incapacitates them.
+With the heroes surrounding Manhattan, Martian Manhunter telepathically broadcasts Manhattan's final vision of Superman to everyone.
+The heroes believe that Manhattan is trying to destroy Superman and all of them before Superman destroys him.
+As Manhattan easily deals with the attacks by the heroes, he curiously examines and discloses the nature of the emotional spectrum by dissecting Guy Gardner's power ring and stating that the magic used by the Justice League Dark is from the "scraps of Creation."
+To prove the point that even hope decays, he shows Ronnie Raymond that Martin Stein purposely caused the incident that merged the two into Firestorm to learn more about metahumans on Mars, refusing to believe the events of the past that were shown, Ronnie attacks and harms Manhattan upon which the heroes realize that Manhattan is not invulnerable and destroy him.
+However, the superheroes watch in shock as Manhattan reconstitutes himself before he attacks and incapacitates them.